-To apply for the KICP Postdoctoral Research Fellowship, please submit your application by completing the online Application form.
+To apply for a KICP Postdoctoral Research Fellowship, please visit the Fellowship website and complete the online Application form.
 Requested information includes email contact information for 3 references who can independently write a letter of support for the applicant.
-Supplemental materials (Cover Letter; Curriculum Vitae; Research Statement; List of Publications) should be submitted as PDF files (each up to 10MB) on the application form.
-If you have any questions, please contact centerfellow2013kicp.uchicago.edu.
+Supplemental materials (Cover Letter; Curriculum Vitae; Research Statement; List of Publications) should be submitted as PDF files on the application form (each up to 10MB).

 Each year we also host students from a national REU program administered through the Department of Physics that specifically targets women and under-represented minorities.